FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

 {: .warning}

-> **Compatibility Issues**: Ensure the resource pack is compatible with the version of Minecraft Bedrock Edition and any server addons or behavior packs installed.
+> Ensure the resource pack is compatible with the version of Minecraft Bedrock Edition and any server addons or behavior packs installed.
 Incompatible packs may cause crashes or visual glitches.

 ## Installation